Plumsail/documents-docs/source/document-generation/docx/demos.rst

 -------------
 This demo demonstrates how to create a template for an invoice document.

-You can find the description  of this case in the `create DOCX document from template in Microsoft Flow <../../flow/how-tos/documents/create-docx-from-template.html>`_ article.
+You can find the description  of this case in the `create DOCX document from template in Power Automate (Microsoft Flow) <../../flow/how-tos/documents/create-docx-from-template.html>`_ article.

 Scroll down to see source data for the template in JSON format.